Meet the Leadership Team

 In some circumstances we will collect special categories of personal information (also known as sensitive personal data) about you.
 This may include information concerning your health for example:

-if we need to consider adaptations to your workspace on medical grounds;
+if we need to consider adaptations to facilitate a job interview or to your workspace on medical grounds;

 if you are unable to work for an extended period due to ill health.